 Remember that you came to New Zealand to see its spectacular nature.
 For someone like me, coming from Europe, I found the cities in New Zealand rather dull, especially when put against its amazing landscapes!

-You can also start this itinerary in Christchurch and follow it backwards.
-Consider this option particularly when travelling during autumn season.
+You can also start this itinerary in Christchurch and follow it backward.
+Consider this option, particularly when traveling during the autumn season.

 Day 2-5: Northland

 Auckland to Cape Reinga: 420 km / 260 miles / 5,5 hours

 Cape Reinga to Paihia: 213 km / 132 miles / 2h 45 min

 Your first few days on this itinerary will take you up to the northernmost tip of the country: Cape Reinga.
 Drive from Auckland all the way up to the top of the Peninsula where, according to the local Maori culture, the spirits of the dead enter the underworld.

 It is also the separation point between the Tasman sea to the west and the Pacific Ocean to the east.
 Whilst standing by the lighthouse located at the tip of the Cape you can clearly see the two types of water clashing, creating a tidal race.